-The unaudited pro forma condensed combined statements of operations for the nine months ended September 30, 2022 and for the year ended December 31, 2021 combines the unaudited historical condensed statement of operations of Lakeshore for the nine months ended September 30, 2022 and the audited historical statement of operations of Lakeshore for the period from January 6, 2021 (inception) through December 31, 2021 with the unaudited historical condensed consolidated statement of operations of ProSomnus for the nine months ended September 30, 2022 and the audited historical condensed consolidated statement of operations of ProSomnus for the nine months ended September 30, 2022 and the audited historical consolidated statement of operations of ProSomnus for the year ended December 31, 2021, giving effect to the Business Combination, equity investments in the form of non-redeeming public shares and PIPE investments, and the convertible notes facilities, as if they had occurred as of January 1, 2021.
+The unaudited pro forma condensed combined statements of operations for the years ended December 31, 2022 and 2021 combines Lakeshore's historical unaudited financial statements for the period January 1, 2022 through December 6, 2022 (closing of the Business Combination) and audited financial statements for the period from January 6, 2021 (inception) through December 31, 2021 and ProSomnus's historical audited consolidated financial statements for the years ended December 31, 2022 and 2021, adjusted to give effect to the Business Combination, equity investments in the form of non-redeeming public shares and PIPE investments, and the convertible notes facilities as if they had occurred as of January 1, 2021.

-Notwithstanding the legal form of the Business Combination, the Business Combination will be accounted for as a reverse recapitalization in accordance with US GAAP.
-Under this method of accounting, Lakeshore will be treated as the acquired company and ProSomnus will be treated as the acquirer for financial statement reporting purposes.
+Notwithstanding the legal form of the Business Combination, the Business Combination has been accounted for as a reverse recapitalization in accordance with US GAAP.
+Under this method of accounting, Lakeshore has been treated as the acquired company and ProSomnus has been treated as the acquirer for financial statement reporting purposes.

-The historical financial information has been adjusted to give pro forma effect to events that relate to material financing transactions consummated after September 30, 2022 through the date hereof.
 The pro forma adjustments that are directly attributable to the Business Combination, equity investments in the form of non-redeeming public shares and PIPE investments, and convertible notes facilities are factually supportable and, with respect to the unaudited pro forma condensed combined statement of operations, are expected to have a continuing impact on the results of the combined company.

-The adjustments presented on the unaudited pro forma condensed combined financial statements have been identified and presented to provide relevant information necessary for an accurate understanding of the combined company upon consummation of the Business Combination, equity investments in the form of non-redeeming public shares and PIPE investments, and the convertible notes facilities.
+The adjustments presented on the unaudited pro forma condensed combined financial statements have been identified and presented to provide relevant information necessary for an accurate understanding of the combined company post consummation of the Business Combination, equity investments in the form of non-redeeming public shares and PIPE investments, and the convertible notes facilities.